 - 1. The land subdivision approval process is to be consistent with the requirements of Table 4.2 below. - 2.
-Subdivision of land creating residential lots less than 420m2 and/or less than 12m wide shall include a Development Lot Plan as part of the subdivision development application. - 3.
-Subdivision of land creating residential lots less than 375m2 and/or lots less than 8m wide shall include a Building Siting and Envelope Plan (BSEP) as part of the subdivision development application.
-The BSEP is to be incorporated into the S88B instrument, attached to the lot.
+Subdivision of land creating residential lots less than 420m and/or less than 12m wide shall include a Development Lot Plan as part of the subdivision development application. - 3.
+Subdivision of land creating residential lots less than 375m and/or lots less than 8m wide shall include a Building Sitting and Envelope Plan (BSEP) as part of the subdivision development application.
+The BSEP is to be included on the S88B instrument attached to the lot.